-WordPress just released its first major update in more than four years, yet concerns still remain about the platform’s perceived history of vulnerabilities.
+WordPress recently released its first major update in more than four years yet concerns still remain about the platform’s perceived history of vulnerabilities.

 And while WordPress has undoubtedly endured its share of hacks and attacks, it is far from alone.

-The truth is that WordPress’ vulnerabilities are easily preventable with attentive, proactive hosting.
+The truth is that WordPress’ vulnerabilities are preventable with attentive, proactive hosting.

 AVOID THESE COMMON MISTAKES

 Vulnerabilities to WordPress sites are typically the result of one or more of the following:

 - When the site is hosted on the cheap

 - When the CMS is not diligently updated with security releases